-- In November 2018, Marriott International announced that unauthorized individuals had accessed the credit card data for 500 million of its customers.
-The attack had occurred in 2014 but was only noticed in 2018.
+- In November 2018, Marriott International announced that unauthorized individuals had accessed the credit card data of 500 million of its customers.
+The attack occurred in 2014 but wasn't noticed until 2018.

-DDoS attacks, ransomware, and data theft can all exert a significant impact on your digital security.
-Fortunately, with the help of powerful antivirus programs, firewalls, strong passwords (that can be easily and safely managed with a password manager), and regular updates to your software and drivers, it's possible to minimize the likelihood of falling prey to such an attack.
-IP filters and cloud services help specifically against DDoS attacks, preventing bots from being able to send requests to your site.
+DDoS attacks, ransomware, and data theft can all compromise your digital security.
+Fortunately, you can defend yourself with powerful antivirus software, firewalls, strong passwords (that can be easily and safely managed with a password manager), and by regularly updating your software and drivers.
+IP filters and cloud services help against DDoS attacks, preventing bots from being able to send requests to your site.

-Caution is in order when dealing with suspicious emails or websites since these often serve as the delivery vehicles for malware and trojans.
-Should you believe yourself to be the victim of a cyberattack, the best thing to do is to contact local or federal authorities.
+Be careful when opening suspicious emails or websites since these often serve as gateways for malware and trojans.
+If you think that you're the victim of a cyberattack, the best thing to do is to contact local or federal authorities.